Shumka x Buffalo Buffalo: Birdseed

-• Explore and implement efficient modelling, texturing, and animation techniques for creating 3D bird models that maintain high performance in VR.
+- Explore and implement efficient modelling, texturing, and animation techniques for creating 3D creature models that maintain high performance in VR.

-• Through an iterative process of creative research, collaboration, making, and evaluation, derive best practices and techniques for developing nature-focused VR experiences featuring stylized animated characters.
+- Through an iterative process of creative research, collaboration, making, and evaluation, derive best practices and techniques for developing nature-focused VR experiences featuring stylized animated birds.

 Daniel Wildberger – Faculty Lead, Emily Carr University

-Siddhant Singh – Faculty Lead, Emily Carr University
+Siddhant Singh – Sessional Faculty, Emily Carr University

 Victoria Korina – Research Assistant, Emily Carr University